remcoboerma/edwh-nostr-messsagebus/README.md

 not camelcased names.
 The second message is "properly" formatted, and will not trigger it.
 In the debug view you can see there are extra tags on the newly created message for the same gid, and an updated name attribute.

-Basically, this is alot of what this entire project is all about.
+Basically, this is most of what this project is all about.

 ## License